 We welcome commentary articles from the governance community.
+Should you wish to submit an article, please limit it to no more than 1500 words, including a 100 word bio, together with a suitable professional photo in high-res.
 Please contact us via email at [email protected].

 If you have a scholarly piece you would like to publish though the Enterprise Governance eJournal, please see the Enterprise Governance eJournal instructions page for full information on how to submit a manuscript.